LebogangBantsijang/KxGenesis/README.md

 * ViewModel
 * Material Design
 * Glide
-* Now playing high lighting
+* Now playing highlighting
 * Search
 * Adjustable Item display
 * Dark/Light Theme
 * Now Playing Notification
 * And the list goes on.

-I am trying my best to bring you the best user experience.
-The app is regularly being updated for bug fixes and new features.
+I aim to bring you the best user experience.
+The app will be regularly being updated for bug fixes and new features.

 ### Upcoming updates